sugarlabs/sugar-docs/src/how-can-i-help.md

   * Design and execute lesson plans to introduce more children and youth to Sugar Labs, either in schools, outside school or in an informal setting.

 ## <a name="IMPORTANT-LINKS"></a> Important Sugar Labs Links
 The links listed below are of important Sugar Labs code repositories, wiki and website.
-Some of the code repositories ar based under the Sugar Labs GitHub Organisation, while others are not.
+Some of the code repositories are based under the Sugar Labs GitHub Organisation, while others are not.

 __Github Organisation Page__